munfeiwoo/Todoist/README.md

 6. Preinstall Todoist application in your emulator

 # Overview of the test structure or framework
-Overall test framework is based on pytest and following page object model concept to improve on maintanebility of the UI or codes.
+Overall test framework is based on pytest and following page object model concept to improve on maintainability of the UI or codes.
 You could run both API test and mobile test separately according to your CI/CD setup (please refer to the example command line exection).

 #Cloning the project and install required dependencies
 Please execute the following command to clone the project in your working directory